When Do Toddlers Stop Napping? Signs And Tips To Manage It

 Here are a few signs that show toddlers do not need daytime napping.

 1. Takes too long to fall asleep at night: If your toddler regains the energy from the daytime napping, it becomes difficult to fall asleep at bedtime.
 They are not tired and do not demand sleep since their need is fulfilled by daytime napping.
-This sign shows they do not need to nap during the day, indicating that they have sufficient energy and are not experiencing exhaustion.
+If you notice that your toddler won’t sleep, it’s a sign they do not need to nap during the day and are not experiencing exhaustion.

 1. Looks active at usual napping time: During the regular napping times, if your little one plays and shows their unwillingness to nap, it means they can skip this scheduled nap.
 A happy mood and no drop in energy levels show they had adequate sleep.